Sharyn A. Thompson, FIDSA

 Inducted into the Academy of Fellows: 1995

-Graduating in the sixties with a B.S. in industrial design from the University of Bridgeport, Thompson's career began as a staff designer with EDL, a division of McGraw Hill, designing audio visual teaching aids and environments.
+Graduating in the 1960s with a BS in industrial design from the University of Bridgeport, Thompson's career began as a staff designer with EDL, a division of McGraw Hill, designing audio visual teaching aids and environments.
 She went on to join Van Dyke Corporation, a Connecticut-based consulting firm.
 She designed products for a wide variety of companies including Homelite, Buxton, and Clairol.

 Thompson left Van Dyke to raise a family and actively consult for a growing list of companies that included Corning Glass Works, Kenyon Marine and Vermont Castings.
-This experience led her to join Bevilacqua, McCroskery Associates where she worked on projects for Otis Elevator, Perkin-Elmer and Hess Oil.
-Further consulting opportunities had Thompson designing surgical instruments, award winning office products for Hunt Boston, and trans-generational research and design for GE.
+This experience led her to join Bevilacqua, McCroskery Associates, where she worked on projects for Otis Elevator, Perkin-Elmer, and Hess Oil.
+Further consulting opportunities had Thompson designing surgical instruments, award-winning office products for Hunt Boston, and trans-generational research and designs for GE.

-She encouraged her students, by example, to experience design to its fullest.
-This included attending design exhibitions, conferences and participation in IDSA student and professional events.
+She encouraged her students by example to experience design to its fullest.
+This included attending design exhibitions and conferences and participating in IDSA student and professional events.
 She insisted that her students strive for excellence, intellect, curiosity and tolerance.
-To that end, she joined Nancy Perkins, FIDSA, in creating the Women's Section that went on to become IDSA's Gender and Cultural Diversity Section.
+To that end, she joined Nancy Perkins, FIDSA, in creating the IDSA Women in Design Section in the early 1990s.
 Her active and untiring participation in IDSA earned her the organization’s highest award, Fellowship, in 1995.